 Kelly McGonigal is a health psychologist at Stanford University.
 She is widely known for her work in ‘science help’ which combines insights from psychology, neuroscience, medicine, and biology to provide strategies that support overall health and well-being.

 “Stress happens when something you care about is at stake.
 It’s not a sign to run away – it’s a sign to step forward.”

 The best way to manage stress isn’t to reduce or avoid it, but rather to rethink and even embrace it.
 Whatever the sensations of stress are, worry less about trying to make them go away and focus more on what you are going to do with the energy.

 “When you view your stress response as helpful, you create the biology of courage.”

-INSIGHT #1 How You Perceive Stress Will Determine How Stress Will Impact You
+1. How You Perceive Stress Will Determine Its Impact

-“Your stress mindset shapes everything from the emotions you feel during a stressful situation to the way you cope with stressful events.
-That, in turn, can determine whether you thrive under stress or end up burned out and depressed.” [p27; Kelly McGonigal, The Upside of Stress]
+McGonigal highlights the importance of the stress mindset and tells us that it “shapes everything from the emotions you feel during a stressful situation to the way you cope with stressful events.
+That, in turn, can determine whether you thrive under stress or end up burned out and depressed.”

 Experiencing stress depletes my health and vitality.

 Experiencing stress inhibits my learning and growth.

 The effects of stress are negative and should be avoided.